Close

 What is parental gaslighting?

 Parental gaslighting occurs when a parent attempts to control or manipulate their child into believing things that are not true or making them doubt their own thoughts, feelings, or experiences.
-This type of behavior can have damaging effects on a child’s sense of self-worth and well-being and should be taken seriously if encountered in any relationship dynamic.
+These harmful behaviors can have damaging effects on a child’s sense of self-worth and well-being and should be taken seriously if encountered in any relationship dynamic.

 2